jupyterhub/jupyterhub/docs/source/reference/spawners.md

 If both attributes are not present, an HTTPError's `message` is shown to the user.
 For other unhandled errors, a default "Internal Server Error" message will be given.

-raising an HTTPError and setting `.jupyterhub_message` and `.jupyterhub_html_message` will generally be equivalent to raising a SpawnException:
+Raising an HTTPError and setting `.jupyterhub_message` and `.jupyterhub_html_message` will generally be equivalent to raising a SpawnException:

 ```python
 from tornado.web import HTTPError